crichards1179/run_analysis.R/README.md

 Final Output

     Running the script results in the final tidy data set of aggregated means and std variables saved in the file "Wk4_tidy_data.txt".
 The script saves the file in the user's current working directory.

+Please refer to the CodeBook.md file for information on the steps taken during the analysis.